-Finishes in Mahabalipuram (60km south of Chennai), on Wednesday 19th February 2014
+Finishes in Mahabalipuram (60km south of Chennai) on Tuesday 10th February 2015

 Entrance Fees Included for all sites visited as part of the itinerary

-Fully Escorted by Deb Kindness, who has over 20 years experience in India and Nepal
+Fully Escorted by Deb Kindness, who has over 20 years experience travelling and leading tours in the Indian Subcontinent.

 IN THEIR OWN WORDS – Some testimonials from our past travellers